Planting and Storing Flower BulbsLearn how to properly buy, plant, grow and care for bulbs

 - Newly planted bulbs should be watered well to get settled in.

-- If needed, protect bulbs from critters by staking down wire mesh or chicken wire over the beds or planting them in wire baskets or cages.
+- If needed, protect bulbs from critters by staking down wire mesh or chicken wire over the beds or planting them in bulb baskets or wire cages.

 Not only good for Sunday dinner, lasagna (planting) is great for bulbs.
 The idea is to plant bulbs with different sizes and staggered bloom times in layers for a continual bloom.
 This works great in large containers that are deep and wide enough.
 Here’s a sample plan, working from the bottom up in a container: